 Fellows must demonstrate a commitment to professionalism and an adherence to ethical principles.
+(Core)

-(Core) - IV.B.1.b) Patient Care and Procedural Skills
+IV.B.1.b) Patient Care and Procedural Skills

-Background and Intent: Quality patient care is safe, effective, timely, efficient, patientcentered, equitable, and designed to improve population health, while reducing per capita costs.
-In addition, there should be a focus on improving the clinician's wellbeing as a means to improve patient care and reduce burnout among residents, fellows, and practicing physicians.
+Background and Intent: Quality patient care is safe, effective, timely, efficient, patient-centered, equitable, and designed to improve population health, while reducing per capita costs.
+In addition, there should be a focus on improving the clinician's well-being as a means to improve patient care and reduce burnout among residents, fellows, and practicing physicians.

-IV.B.1.b).(1) Fellows must be able to provide patient care that is patient- and family-centered, compassionate, equitable, appropriate, and effective for the treatment of health problems and the promotion of health. ^(Core) IV.B.1.b).(1).(a) Fellows must demonstrate competence in performing a female pelvic exam, including quantification of pelvic organ prolapse. ^(Core)
+IV.B.1.b).(1) Fellows must be able to provide patient care that is patient- and family-centered, compassionate, equitable, appropriate, and effective for the treatment of health problems and the promotion of health.
+(Core) IV.B.1.b).(1).(a) Fellows must demonstrate competence in care that is: (Core) IV.B.1.b).(1).(a).(i) culturally sensitive; (Core) IV.B.1.b).(1).(a).(ii) situationally sensitive; and, (Core) IV.B.1.b).(1).(a).(iii) specific to the particular patient/family needs.
+(Core)